abhijna/KF_Data_C2M2/README.md

-# Processing KidsFirst data for input in C2M2 model to produce Level 1 tables
+# Processing KidsFirst data for input in the C2M2 model to produce Level 1 tables

 ## Download data from the KidsFirst (KF) portal

 * Visit the KF portal website: https://portal.kidsfirstdrc.org/dashboard
-* Log in using your Orchid ID (preferred), gmail or facebook.
+* Log in using your Orchid ID (preferred), Gmail, or Facebook.
-* Select the `File Repository` tab on the main navigation bar at the top of the website. insert image here!
+* Select the `File Repository` tab on the main navigation bar at the top of the website.

-* Data can and must be downloaded a couple of different ways:
+* Download the data:
   - Click the columns option and select all columns.
 Click `Export TSV`.
   - Click `Download` and choose the option `File Manifest` at the bottom of the dropdown menu.
-  - **marisa add how you downloaded the other dataset here**

-* Initial preprocessing: remove all the columns that do NOT have any headers.
+* Initial preprocessing: remove all the columns with no headers.
-* Select KF column names that correspond to the right C2M2 table ids.
+* Select KF column names that correspond to the right C2M2 table IDs.

   -